 Applications to design concept

 To Kuchingites, Kuching has enough of buildings but lack an iconic destination for gatherings.
-Therefore, based on the inputs from Kuching For Me Contest, CPG Consultants was inspired to design the township with the aim of becoming a place where Kuchingites can live, play, learn and experience the best of Sarawak, all in one place.
+Therefore, based on the inputs from Kuching For Me Contest, Consulus and CPG Consultants were inspired to design the township with the aim of becoming a place where Kuchingites can live, play, learn and experience the best of Sarawak, all in one place.
 Each cluster is defined by unique public spaces and inter-connected by a green loop to create a common identity for Saradise – the Lifestyle Hub of Kuching.

 Saradise Kuching has completed 132 units of uniquely designed shop-offices featuring high-ceiling, spacious layouts and full-length glass.
 It will eventually include a 25000 sqf food street in a garden which will be launch in 2019; a 30,000 sqf grocer in a garden, 40 exclusively designed landed properties, a health-cluster featuring specialist clinics, Grade-A office buildings, an early childhood education cluster and serviced residences.
 It has a total development revenue of approximately RM5 Billion.